tangentsoft/pidp8i/doc/cc8-manual.md

 9. Dereferencing parenthesized expressions does not work: `*(<expr>)`

-10. The stack, which includes all globals and literals, is only 4&nbsp;kWords.
-    Stack overflow is not detected.
-Literals are inlcuded in this due to a limitation in the way `COMMN` is implemented in SABR.

-11. There is no argument list checking, not even for standard library functions.
+10. There is no argument list checking, not even for functions previously declared in the same C file.
+If we did fix this, the problem would still exist for functions in other modules, such as [`LIBC`](#libc), since K&R C doesn’t have prototypes; ANSI added that feature to C.

-12. `do/while` loops are parsed, but the code is not properly generated.
+11. `do/while` loops are parsed, but the code is not properly generated.
     Regular `while` loops work, as does `break`, so one workaround for a lack of `do/while` is: